 - to encourage existing practitioners to assess and enhance their current levels of cultural competence, or to respond to known challenges or deficits by focusing on learning activities related to particular competencies or key concepts.

-Although this guide is a reflection of my years of teaching, researching, and practicing in this area, I see myself as a learner not an expert in culturally responsive and socially just counselling.
-I assume that whatever your role is when you access this resource (i.e., course instructor, student, practicing counsellor, or curious reader) you are also coming as a learner.
+Although this guide is a reflection of my years of teaching, researching, and practicing in this area, I see myself as a learner rather than an expert in culturally responsive and socially just counselling.
+I assume that whatever your role is when you access this resource (i.e., course instructor, student, practicing counsellor, or curious reader), you are also coming as a learner.
 My goal for all users of this teaching and learning guide is for you to enhance your knowledge, attitudes, and skills related to a series of important key concepts in multicultural counselling.
 My hope is that completing the diverse activities in this guide will enhance your commitment to, and competency for, ethical and socially just practice.

-The chapters in this guide have been organized according to the culturally responsive and socially just (CRSJ) Counselling Model, which I describe in the next section of this guide.
-This teaching and learning guide may function as a standalone resource to support teachers and learners interested in culturally responsive and socially just counselling practices.
+The chapters in this guide have been organized according to the culturally responsive and socially just (CRSJ) counselling model, which I describe in the next section of this guide.
+This teaching and learning guide may function as a stand-alone resource to support teachers and learners interested in culturally responsive and socially just counselling practices.
 However, it has been designed specifically as a companion manual to the Collins (2018) e-text, Embracing cultural responsivity and social justice: Re-shaping professional identity in counselling psychology, which provides the theoretical and conceptual framework, detailed definitions for each key term, practice examples, and case studies to support the learning activities in this guide.
 If you are not using the Collins (2018) e-text, you will need to provide readings and instruction related to each of the key concepts (e.g., marginalization, decolonization, loss of cultural identity and relationality) prior to assigning learning activities from this guide.
-The teaching and learning guide is intended as a supplement, not a replacement for a text or set of readings from the professional literature.
+The teaching and learning guide is intended as a supplement, rather than as a replacement for a text or set of readings from the professional literature.